 Then came the intermission.

-Apparently America is so in love with our expanding waistlines that vendors must come to your seat baseball park style to sell you licorice, skittles, M&M’s and peanuts.
-We are a nation of gluttons who are unable to sit in a seat and passively watch other people entertain us without piling high fructose corn syrup, sugar, fat and salt into our gaping mouths.
+America is so in love with our endless snacks that vendors now come to your seat baseball park style to sell you licorice, Skittles, M&M’s, and peanuts.
+We are a nation of gluttons who are unable to sit in a seat and passively watch other people entertain us without piling high fructose corn syrup, sugar, fat, and salt into our gaping maws.

 The man behind me and to my left yelled out to his wife, “Get me some peanuts.”

 I wanted to throttle him.
 I knew I was going to have a second act of chomping, slurping, and throat clearing.
 Peanuts leave your throat scratchy.
 He met my expectations and then some.
 The second act was music, singing, the sounds of snack bags being opened, and a dozen Americans chewing with their mouths open.
 Lovely.